Open Letter to MAA

-At this writing, there are some 330 million people in the United States (see pop clock) of which 75 million are younger than 18, to yield 255 million adults that could own a firearm.
+Some 330 million people in the United States (see pop clock), of which 75 million are younger than 18, to yield 255 million adults that could own a firearm.
 Among this group estimate, 55 million of these adults wouldn’t touch a gun or be too infirm to handle one or physically unable to do so because of imprisonment or other factors restricting civilian gun ownership.
 The 200 million left would be among 393 million civilian weapons in the United States.
 The control ratio of adult-to-weapon is 1.965.
 This number is significant enough to evaluate the U.S. as a probability space (the deep end is here).

 A word of caution and challenge.
-The call to mathematize death by a weapon as a personal experience within the framework of odds is the wrong approach.
-Death by civilian gun ownership should not be compared with lightning strikes, a fall down the stairs, or a trip in front of a bus.
+The call to mathematize death by a weapon as a personal experience within the odds framework can be the wrong approach.
+Death by civilian gun ownership is not be compared with lightning strikes, a fall down the stairs, or a trip in front of a bus.
 Perhaps the comparison would be instructive enough for Congress.
 (January 6.
-2021 comes to mind,) Regardless of the weapon control measures from national to local, applying the law of probability to the data sources available for analysis is tempting, but sends the wrong message because we live in a world of dull messages.
+2021 comes to mind,) Regardless of the weapon, control measures from national to local, applying the law of probability to the data sources available for analysis is tempting but sends the wrong message because we live in a world of dull messages.

 The almost daily occurrence of a mass shooting by firearms provides the hot button that gets our attention.
 Death by a weapon is now a national experience of human tragedy and represents an unparalleled threat to our culture as a society of caring people.
 The existence of this condition allows us to envision a world of armed guards standing before every place of assembly like pawns in a lifelong chess game of potential violence.